 “You’re not selecting their gift out of sympathy,” Buckwalter said.
 “You’re selecting it because it’s … a talented piece of work.”

-Recognition like the Lancaster News Press story is extremely helpful to artists like Jonathan and Annette, who are promoting their work.
-Both will appear at a showing June 7 in Gallery One, a new facility in Lancaster, Pennsylvania, where they make their home.
+Recognition like the Lancaster News Press story is extremely helpful to artists like Jonathan and Annette, who are promoting their work (and to Jeff Whitlock, a father and dad who is living with two artists).
+Jonathan and Annette will appear at a showing June 7 in Gallery One, a new facility in Lancaster, Pennsylvania, where they make their home.

 Of course, work by both Jonathan and Annette appear everyday in the ASPIE gallery, where his paintings and her book are available, providing valuable supplemental income and a growing community of supporters.